Police: Man shoots woman, turns gun on self in Brier Creek home

-RALEIGH (WTVD) --Raleigh police responded to a shooting call Wednesday at a home in the Brier Creek Country Club, adding a grim twist to Fourth of July activities in the neighborhood.

-At least a dozen Raleigh police cars responded to the incident shortly before 4:30 p.m.
+RALEIGH (WTVD) --Two people are dead following a Fourth of July murder-suicide, leaving authorities to piece together what happened.

-According to police reports, 34-year-old Nicholas Talarico fatally shot Ashley Talarico before turning the gun on himself.
+Police say 34-year-old Nicholas Talarico fatally shot Ashley Talarico before turning the gun on himself.

-Breaking: @raleighpolice on the scene of a death investigation near Brier Creek Country Club @ABC11_WTVD pic.twitter.com/5FrJoHtXp5— Michael Perchick (@MichaelPerchick) July 4, 2018

-It happened at a home at 9409 Misty Creek Lane at the intersection of Dellcian Court.
+It happened at a home in the 9400 block of Misty Creek Lane at the intersection of Dellcian Court before 4:30 p.m.

-Police have yet to comment on the relationship between the pair.
+Police have yet to comment on the relationship between the pair; however, a woman who knew them told ABC11 they were a couple.

 Two American flags are placed outside the Raleigh home where two lives were lost in a murder-suicide, reported on the Fourth of July.
 Police say Nicholas Talarico shot Ashley Talarico to death, then killed himself.
 It’s unclear if the flags were already there before the tragedy. pic.twitter.com/FeKCcqtNBO— Gloria Rodriguez (@GloriaABC11) July 5, 2018